pascallaliberte/sharpen.page/review.md

 **To proceed:**

-[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and specify Option #1.
+[Fill out the questionnaire below {% include svg/caret-bottom.svg.html %}](#questionnaire){: .cta-btn } and let me know you'd like Option #1.
 I'll get back to you to confirm availability before we proceed.

 Paid in advance.
 I'll be making your video on Tuesday mornings, given my availability and a minimum 12 hours of heads up from you.
 You'll get the video by mid-afternoon Eastern Time on Tuesday.